Can You Refuse a Breathalyzer Test?

 Being pulled over for DUI in Michigan can be a scary experience.
 If you take a breathalyzer test and receive positive results, you can face criminal charges.
 But refusing to take the preliminary test and then later receiving positive results from another method will result in even more severe DUI criminal charges!

 In conclusion, if you’re pulled over, be polite, but don’t answer any questions without an attorney present.
 If you do take a breathalyzer test, and it’s positive, remember that a Michigan DUI lawyer can help you fight the charges.
+If you’re wondering what happens if you refuse a breathalyzer test in Michigan, know that it can result in automatic license suspension and other penalties.
 Always remember that you have legal rights and that an experienced attorney can help you ensure they’re protected throughout the legal process.

-Take the next step by scheduling your free consultation with West Michigan’s best DUI/OWI defense lawyer today.
-There is always a path forward and attorney Mark Caldwell is here to guide you to the most successful outcome.
+Take the next step by scheduling your free consultation with the best DUI lawyer in Michigan today.
+There is always a path forward, and attorney Mark Caldwell is here to guide you to the most successful outcome.

 Call Mark Caldwell today at (616) 915-6576 or email at mark@markmcaldwell.com.